antonylion/gamma_sources_identification/README.md

-# Finding gamma-ray sources into images taken with gamma-ray telecopes
+# Finding gamma-ray sources into images taken with gamma-ray telescopes

 ## Instructions for creating the virtual environment and running the notebook
 Prerequisites for creating the virtual environment and running the notebook of this project: